Each course is three credits unless noted otherwise.

 Analysis of the structure and development of labor-management relationships in the United States and abroad, focusing on both private industry and governmental organizations.
 Explores the history and the surrounding law while focusing on the negotiation and administration of collective bargaining agreements, related micro- and macroeconomic problems, and issues that accompany the growth of the nonunion sector in both private and public sectors.

 56:834:600 Education Law and Finance (3)

-For Education Policy and Leadership students, this course will focus on the legal and school finance issues concerning K-12 education and schools.
+For Education Leadership students, this course will focus on the legal and school finance issues concerning K-12 education and schools.
 It provides aspiring school leaders with the knowledge and skills that are necessary to adequately address legal and finance issues in schools.

 56:834:603 History and Practice of Community Development (3)

 The course is an overview designed to acquaint students with the history, theory and practices of Community Development.
 The course will include Economic Development, Education, Housing, Public Policy, Urban Redevelopment, Community Organizing, Capacity Building and Community Engagement.
 While the focus of the class is centered on domestic CD, a review of some case studies of International CD will be included as well.
 The course seeks to cover these issues: 1) What is Community?
 2) What is development?
 3) Role of Public Policy, Government and Bureaucracy; 4) Role of Nonprofits and other Institutions; and 5) Role of Private Sector Investment.

 56:834:604: Alternative Development Strategies (3)